Kids' Mental Health:

 The idea for Kids’ Mental Health: Lessons from the Pandemic emerged early in 2020.
 As an honorary trustee at McLean Hospital, Harvard’s largest psychiatric teaching hospital, I heard about a surge in demand for mental health treatment, notably among children.
 Meanwhile, my clients in executive coaching sessions lamented the growing stress of juggling work and family responsibilities in the pandemic.

 I felt compelled to help.
 So I brushed off my skills as a former medical journalist and created Kids’ Mental Health: Lessons from the Pandemic — a series of age-segmented videos to help caring adults build resilience in children long after the pandemic.
 Each video features interviews with kids and parents candidly describing challenges they face — and strategies that help them cope.
 Our advisor

 Dr. Paula K. Rauch, and her colleagues at McLean Hospital and Mass General Hospital offer practical guidance for starting and continuing resilience-building conversations.

 We know our program works.
 Initially we offered it on a subscription basis to a select group of companies and schools.
 It was featured in employee coffee sessions, Lunch and Learn sessions, and other group settings.
 Parents told us how they applied the guidance they learned, with positive results.
 “I have started to listen to my kids in a whole new way.
 Now, they're a lot more open about their emotions," one mom wrote.
 Another watched our Teen video with her son who surprised her by saying, “Finally, someone knows how I feel.”
 Their communication has improved since.

 When the Omicron variant arrived, I heard a new level of despair from adults and kids.
 So, we updated our program and made it widely available without cost.

 We hope you gain insight, guidance, and a sense of optimism from our videos.
 You'll also find interviews with some of the kids and parents 18-20 months later.
 Accompanying downloadable print materials, including Tips and Strategies for Building Resilience and the Conversation Guide, offer additional insight into child development and the power of communication.
-Quick Takes will offer occasional new videos with experts who guide you in talking with kids about a variety of topics.
+In Quick Takes, we occasionally post new interviews on timely topics — from day-to-day personal challenges to global crises.